Hüngry Beast by Savvy, Mexico23 January,2018

 While the references to John Baldessari might allude many, the connection made to creativity, in the use of colour, form and white canvas is clear, as is the desire to covey a bold personality online by making a connection to the character of successful international figures.

 Graphic identity layers a modern and urban interior design with the unexpected character through disparity.
 The linear is met by the irregular, the urban and the natural intersected by the bright and cheerful.
 Social media pairs spontaneous food photography with brush stroked portraits and quotes.

 The white canvas of labels, the monospaced type and loose monolinear lines of mark and logotype find a balance between contemporary gallery space and its associated visual vernacular (as an expression of creativity) and an articulation of simplicity, purity of ingredients and natural products.
-The double dots tie in nicely with dots of John Baldessari best known pieces, and works as a very subtle face over the U or an invisible beast between the H and B.
+The double dots tie in nicely with dots of John Baldessari’s best-known pieces and works as a very subtle face over the U or an invisible beast between the H and B.

 If you liked this then you may also like: